AndreiS-gh/aws-accelerate/aws-networking/README.md

 - Ubuntu environment to run the CLI commands. (preferred)
 - `jq` is installed (for Ubuntu run: `sudo apt-get update && sudo apt install jq`)
 - [AWS CLI configured on your machine](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - An AWS account along with your access key and secret.
+Once you have your credentials, [login](https://console.aws.amazon.com/) to the console, then [generate a new Access KEY](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)  and save it securely as csv.

 ## B. Configure AWS CLI